Types and Sources of Feedback in The Workplace [And Why It Is So Important]

 They also have a team that they need to evaluate and provide with feedback, so they know what’s the real issue and how to tackle it.

 If you have an opportunity simply let them take a look at how your employees operate and what should be dumped and what you should double-down on.

 The other benefit of that particular source of feedback is that another manager can compare data that you’ve gathered to the one on his own team.
 This is a quick and accurate way of evaluating whether you and your team are doing well in comparison to other departments in your work or industry.

 Such a manager might also provide you with useful tips and tricks on how to gather and give feedback to your employees (assuming he is a badass manager who’s already done it!).

 Best ways to collect feedback in the workplace

-Now, you and I know that feedback is quite important, especially when it comes to the feedback in the workplace and communication.
+Now, you and I know what types of feedback are quite important, especially when it comes to the feedback in the workplace and communication.

-The last piece of a puzzle that we have to figure out is how are we going to collect this feedback.
+The last piece of a puzzle that we have to figure out is how are we going to collect these types of feedback.

 Again, there is more than one method and neither is better than the other.
 Simply choose what suits you and your business type and utilize it.